‘Diversity’ in Mainstream Yoga

 The Haṭhayōgapradīpikā (HYP) talks about the conditions that a yogi should practice in.
 It talks about the temperature, the environment, the settings but it also talks about the political conditions.
 It suggests that equally as important as a particular space to practice, one most also practice in a country that is governed well and that is peaceful and prosperous [HYP, 1.12].
 Therefore, there is recognition, within important historical texts such as the HYP, that politics matter.
 This is a subject that is often, and frustratingly for me, missing from these discussions about diversity in yoga.
 Little is said about the root causes and expressions of inequality that are playing out in spaces such as large studios like Triyoga.

 There is no doubt that Triyoga has created a beautiful space.
-White walls emphasise the natural light that floods into the teaching rooms through large windows.
-Even down to the showers and all the yoga paraphernalia, the shop and the the cafe, soft lighting and expensive features permeate the building and what is created is a peaceful and charming space that is ideal for the practice of yoga.
+White walls emphasize the natural light that floods into the teaching rooms through large windows.
+Soft lighting and expensive features permeate the building and what is created is a peaceful and charming space that is ideal for the practice of yoga.
 To create this space costs money, to maintain this space costs money and Triyoga is following the true capitalist model of reinvestment of accumulated capital in order to expand.
 It now boasts of five large studios in London with more to surely follow.
 Ultimately, it is this mode of transmission that presents the ultimate problem.
 Yoga is now an ‘industry’ that supports livelihoods, creates jobs, harnesses profits and drives consumerism.
 As yoga is further caught up in these structural imperatives the more subtle ideals and benefits of the practice are lost, sacrificed under the juggernaut of capitalism.
 If this fundamental point is not addressed head on by the yoga community, we can talk all day long about solutions to diversity but we will only be moving deck chairs on a sinking ship.

 The one thing that I found heartening from the discussion was when Frederique Sardaise explained that non-elitist yoga is taking place in communities, church halls, community centres and marginalised spaces all over London.
 So before we get carried away with the hype that Triyoga is yoga because of its visual and cultural dominance, we would do well to remember that already there are many teachers and practitioners working quietly under the radar servicing communities and demographics that are little reflected or glamourised in mainstream yoga.